0xumarkhatab/SlopeLeverage/README.md

 And here we start pasting stuff ( due to time constraints issues ) <br/>

-Open `Navbar.js` and paste following code in it.
+Open `Navbar.js` and paste the following code in it.

 ```javascript